ocaml/opam/README.md

 #### Tutorials

-A collection of tutorials are available online at http://opam.ocamlpro.com.
+A collection of tutorials are available online at <http://opam.ocamlpro.com>.
 These tutorials are automatically generated from the [wiki](https://github.com/OCamlPro/opam/wiki/_pages) and are also available in PDF format in the `doc/tutorials` directory.

-#### API, Code Documentation and Developpper Manual
+#### API, Code Documentation and Developer Manual

 The API documentation is available [online](http://htmlpreview.github.com/?https://github.com/OCamlPro/opam/blob/master/doc/html/index.html)